masuday/Blupf90TutorialStandard/genomic_gblup.md

 6. Compute $\mathbf{G}^{-1}$.
 7. Merge two inverse matrices to $\Delta=\tau\mathbf{G}^{-1}-\omega\mathbf{A}_{22}^{-1}$ and save it to a file `GimA22i`.

-Note that PREGSF90 doesn't compute $\mathbf{A}^{-1}$ itself, which will be computed with BLUPF90 from the pedigree file.
+Note that PREGSF90 does not compute $\mathbf{A}^{-1}$ itself, which will be computed with BLUPF90 from the pedigree file.
 Using above parameter file, by default, $\alpha=0.95$ and $\beta=0.05$ and the pedigree matrix is integrated to $\mathbf{G}$, the tuning is performed, and `GimA22i` will have only $\mathbf{G}^{-1}$ because of $\omega=0$.
 Again, the above configurations are just to demonstrate the capability of PREGSF90/BLUPF90 in GBLUP.
 Please use appropriate options for the user's data.

 After running PREGSF90, several files will be created in the working directory.
 There should be a file `GimA22i`.

 ### Run BLUPF90

 BLUPF90 needs a separate parameter file that is slightly different from `renf90.par` used in PREGSF90.
 Make a copy of `renf90.par` as `blup.par` then modify the options in the copy as follows (showing only options).

 ~~~{language=blupf90 caption=blup.par}
 OPTION SNP_file snp6.txt